 There are three reasons why token prices may differ on OMC and CMC:

-Listing fees - CMC currently excludes exchanges without fees.
+- Listing fees - CMC currently excludes exchanges without fees.
 BitThumb is a major exchange that falls

 category.
 Prices reported by these exchanges are included on OMC.